Emanuel-Pytlik/Hand-Gesture-Identification/README.md

 ## Hardware
 - **Program:** Altium Designer
-- The Sensor-PCBs is used as a sensing board mounted on a velcro strap to measure deformations of the wrist
+- The Sensor-PCBs is used as a sensing board mounted on a velcro strap to measure deformations of the wrist.

 ### Design Decisions
 - The design was chosen as simple and small as possible to enable a fast prototyping process and the usage of up to 10 Sensor-PCBs around the wrist.